Poland in December: tips for making the most of your winter in Poland

 Weather in Poland in December

-In 2024, astronomical winter begins on December 21 with the winter solstice – the day with the fewest hours of sunlight in Poland all year.
-On a positive notestarting on December 21, the days in Poland will get longer and the nights shorter.
+In 2025, astronomical winter begins on December 21 with the winter solstice – the day with the fewest hours of sunlight in Poland all year.
+On a positive note, starting on December 21, the days in Poland will get longer and the nights shorter.
 The length of the day goes from 7 hours 42 min. on December 22 to 10 hours 50 min. at the end of February.

 Winter in Poland is cold and usually snowy.
-To stay cozy in the cold weather in Poland, you will need a hat, coat, scarf, gloves, and winter boots.
+To stay cozy in Poland’s cold weather, you will need a hat, coat, scarf, gloves, and winter boots.
 The lowest temperature is recorded in eastern and southern Poland.
-Remember that the temperature in the wintertime in Poland drops significantly at night!
+Remember that temperatures in Poland drop significantly at night in winter!

 The weather in Poland differs during the winter.
-Usually, the temperature is around freezing or a few degrees below, but it happens that the temperature drops below -20 °C (-4 °F).
-In recent years, there has been an increase in average winter temperatures compared to previous years.
+Usually, the temperature is around freezing or a few degrees below, but it can drop to -20 °C (-4 °F).
+In recent years, average winter temperatures have increased.

 Because of Christmas and New Year’s Eve, December is a favorite month for many people in Poland.
 The name of the month – grudzień – comes from the Polish word gruda, meaning frozen ground.
 The average temperature in December in Poland drops below zero: -0,16°C / 32°F. The average rainfall level in December in Poland is 38 mm (similar to March and April).
 Sunset on December 1: 3.27 pm, December 31: 3.32 pm.